wittyphoenix/ReduxRandoNoGUI/README.md

 This is a headless randomizer for Super Metroid Redux I built for being run locally on a rasberry pi.
-There is no OS specific code, so it should compile fine into OS.
+There is no OS specific code, so it should compile fine into any OS.

 How to use: